-People who have not heard the term “gamification” before perceive it to be about games but this is inaccurate.
+People who have not heard the term “gamification” before perceiving it to be about games but this is inaccurate.
 In order to address this misperception, Deterding and his team researched the various uses of gamification and came up with a definition that states gamification as “the use of game design elements in non-game contexts.”
-(Deterding et al.) We can see from this definition that gamification distinguishes itself from games by implying that while games are for fun without real world implication but gamification has implications in the real world.
-Broadly speaking, gamification continues to be applied to various areas of business, technology and society.
+(Deterding et al.) We can see from this definition that gamification distinguishes itself from games by implying that while games are for fun without real-world implications but gamification has implications in the real world.
+Broadly speaking, gamification continues to be applied to various areas of business, technology, and society.

 For organizations, gamification is looked at from a strategic perspective in the following ways:

 - External Purposes: Organizations use gamification externally for customer engagement.
 The idea is that if customers are more engaged then this can create customer loyalty.
 This customer loyalty can lead to brand awareness and consequently more products and services being sold.
 In this sense, organizations use gamification as a sales and marketing tool that is often applied using websites, online communities, mobile devices, and other digital devices.

 - Internal Purposes: Organizations use gamification internally for employee engagement.
 The idea is that if employees are more engaged then this can help achieve various organizational objectives.
 Thus, in this sense, organizations use gamification in hiring, training, product enhancements, innovation, performance improvement and change management that is often applied through technologies in the organizations.